-Lat pulldown won't give all users full range of motion
+Lat pulldown won't give all users a full range of motion

 The lat bar lets you adjust your grip, hand positions, and arm span for almost endless variations.
 The result is customizable comfort and a large array of back and shoulder strengtheners.
 The low pulley does not have a prescribed range of motion, so you can crosshatch your own routines, using the included wall chart as a foundation.